tahoe-lafs/magic-folder/docs/invites.rst

 * One client ("the admin") holds a write-capability to a **Collective DMD** and thus has the ability to add new devices to that collection.
   All other clients have a read-capability to the Collective so they may discover new devices.
-  Each entry in the Collective DMD points to read-capability for the DMD of that participant device.
+  Each entry in the Collective DMD points to a read-capability for the DMD of that participant device.

 * Every client has a **Personal DMD** that they hold the write-capability to.
   The corresponding read-capability appears in the **Collective DMD**.